-This challenge response JWS payload shall include the SHAKEN certificate framework specific challenge type of “spc-token” and the key “token” with the value of the Service Provider Code token.
+This challenge response JWS payload shall include the SHAKEN certificate framework specific challenge type of “spc-token” and the “keyAuthorization” field containing the “token” for the challenge concatenated with the value of the Service Provider Code token.

 6) Once the challenge response is sent to the STI-CA ACME server, the server shall validate the “token” challenge by verifying the Service Provider Code token.
-As a part of that token validation, the STI-CA needs to make the public key of the STI-PA available, as identified in the x5u protected header value in the token.
+As a part of that token validation, the STI-CA needs to retrieve the public key of the STI-PA, as identified in the x5u protected header value in the token.
 Once successful, the state of the challenge shall be changed from “pending” to “valid”.

 7) Finally, the SHAKEN ACME client shall poll the status of the authorization until it verifies that the challenge is set to the “valid” status.
 This is performed with the following HTTP GET request: